ChicagoBlockchainProject/CBPApp/README.md

 ####  "I'm Here!"

 Lets say, Nick, enters an event with 10 people.
-When Nick walks in, he will probably receive 10 public keys (representing the 10 other people).
-He loops thru the 10 public keys and signs a message that he is "present".
+When Nick PoPs in, he will probably receive 10 public keys (representing the 10 other people).
+He loops through the 10 public keys and signs a message that he is "present".
 Nick's phone uses Google Nearby to broadcast the message to the 10 other people near him.

 #### "Hi!
 Ill add you to the Attendance List"
 When Patrick receives a "Presence" request from Nick he decrypts the signed message proving it came from you (and not Ferris Bueller "sick" from home).
 Patrick adds Nick to his "attendance List". * Note - the Nearby api can filter out messages that are not intended for you (i.e. if its not signed to your public key).
-This will save on bandwidth, since NearBy broadcasts to everybody in the room via BLE/Audio but transmits the encrypted data via network.
+This will save on bandwidth, since NearBy broadcasts to everybody in the room via Bluetooth/Audio, but transmits the encrypted data via network.
 Eventually
 Patrick builds up a list with everybody, or most, people at the event.

 #### "Turn in the list to the smart contract"